GabbyJ/Python/README.md

 <p>Way too busy today.</p>
 <p><strong>July 10, Wednesday</strong></p>
 <p>Continued reviewing what I already did.
 There's a lot to process in this setup of it all.</p>
+<p><strong>July 12, Friday</strong></p>
+<p>Surprise to me!
+Someone wanted to see my hangman game I made weeks ago and I stumbled upon a bug.
+I’m quite dumbfounded how it exists because I know for a fact that people tested the now bug, but I have no evidence of ever having different code.
+So working on finding that bug now.</p>